Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • general blood analysis;

-If hypovolemia provoked by internal bleeding is confirmed, diagnostic laparoscopy is performed.
+If hypovolemia caused by internal bleeding is confirmed, diagnostic laparoscopy is performed.

 Treatment

-When hypovolemia is diagnosed, hormone therapy is required in combination with diet and iodine intake to stabilize the condition.
-Patients have to undergo long-term treatment, and if it is impossible to improve the functions of the thyroid gland, it persists throughout life.
+If hypovolemia is diagnosed, hormonal therapy is required in combination with diet and iodine intake to stabilize the condition.
+Patients undergo long-term treatment, and if it is impossible to improve thyroid function, it continues throughout life.

-The primary goal of the treatment of hypovolemia is to restore the normal circulating blood volume with proteins, electrolytes, and donor blood.
-For this, infusion of dextrose solutions, saline solution, polyionic solutions is performed.
+The primary goal of treating hypovolemia is to restore the normal circulating blood volume with proteins, electrolytes, donated blood.
+To do this, infusion of solutions of dextrose, saline, and polyionic solutions is performed.
 If a stable effect does not occur, intravenous administration of plasma substitutes (dextran, gelatin, hydroxyethyl starch) is used.

 Further measures to restore blood volume are carried out independently, preparing sugar-salt solutions, providing access to fresh air and maintaining an acceptable temperature in the room.